 So, how many days can goldfish live without being fed?

-The answer to this issue depends on your tank or pond temperature, how well you can manage it, and your fish’s weight and bodily condition prior to halting food.
+The answer to this issue depends on your tank or pond temperature, how well you can manage it, and your fish’s weight and body condition prior to halting food.

 Below is the guideline table to show you the relevance between the water temperature and the days without food goldfish can live.
 These are simply general recommendations!
 They are not specified fasting intervals.
 Only withhold feeding in an emergency circumstance or under an aquatic veterinarian’s direct instructions.